Questions and answers for clients (companies that want to test products):

 Do I have to pay to become an In-Home Usage Tester (IHUT)?

-No, you don’t have to pay or buy anything to be a In-Home Usage Tester.
-Beware of sites or job openings that ask you to pay or buy something so you can work with them.
+No, you don’t have to pay or buy anything to be an In-Home Usage Tester.
+Beware of sites or job openings that ask you to pay or buy something to apply or to work with them.
+If for some reason you are asked to pay for anything during our application process please let us know because we would like to investigate further.
+Please provide specific links and screenshots so we have specific material to investigate.

 How In-Home Usage Tests (IHUT) Work and How Can I Become a Product Tester?